 By identifying critical facilities before a natural disaster occurs, communities can make better decisions about how to expend resources to protect these key facilities.
 A detailed inventory of critical facilities and infrastructure was developed for this plan using GIS applications.
-The starting point for this process was the Hazus-MH default database.
+The starting point for this process was the HAZUS-MH default database.
 An interactive, secure web portal was created to facilitate the update of this inventory.
-Over 6,000 facilities were inventoried and uploaded into the Hazus-MH model to support this plan.
-Table: Critical Facilities by Jurisdiction and Category and Table: Critical Infrastructure by Jurisdiction and Category provide summaries of the general types of critical facilities and infrastructure, respectively, in each municipality and in unincorporated county areas.
-These tables indicate the location of critical facilities and infrastructure, not jurisdictional ownership.
+Over 6,000 facilities were inventoried and uploaded into the HAZUS-MH model to support this plan.